gboehl/pynare/README.rst

 Of course, installing Dynare remains your responibility.

 If you care for the bleeding edge developing version (which, at this stage, is recommended), the handy way is to install via the ``git``-command.
-If you hav not yet installed ``git``, Windows users get it here: https://git-scm.com/download/win (linux users just use the repo of their distro).
-Then
+If you hav not yet installed ``git``, Windows users get it here: https://git-scm.com/download/win (Linux users just use the repo of their distro).
+Then:

 .. code-block:: sh

    pip3 install git+https://github.com/gboehl/pynare